Feeble Windows holds back Microsoft profit

 In contrast, hard-up consumers are waiting for next year's Windows 8, putting off purchases indefinitely, or opting to buy Apple Inc iPads instead.

-Microsoft Chief Financial Officer Peter Klein said the cycle of businesses buying new PCs to replace ageing machines was still in the "middle innings," offering hope of continuing modest growth.
+Microsoft Chief Financial Officer Peter Klein said the cycle of businesses buying new PCs to replace aging machines was still in the "middle innings," offering hope of continuing modest growth.

 "We expect that dynamic of business PCs growing faster (than consumer) to last throughout this fiscal year at least," Klein said on a conference call with analysts.